 This great advantage for the dentist translates into:

-• a shorter intervention (usually one hour, whereas in traditional implantology it can take up to two or three hours)
+- a shorter intervention (usually one hour, while in traditional implantology it can take up to two or three hours)

-• less pain, swelling, fever, and discomfort In the days following the surgery
+- less pain, swelling, fever, and discomfort in the days following surgery

 Computer-guided surgery also usually involves the Immediate loading of the provisional prosthesis that allows you to eat, talk and smile immediately in a completely natural way.